jonasblasques/data-engineering-zoomcamp-notes/1_Containerization-and-Infrastructure-as-Code/README.md

 # Terraform

+You may find yourself using the graphical user interface of your favorite cloud provider clicking thousand different buttons to get your infrastructure configured properly but what happens when you need to reproduce the same thing again in the future.
+Terraform provides a way to represent your infrastructure and all that settings with the hashicorp configuration language.
+Think of it like a human readable blueprint that can execute and automate everything you do in the cloud.

 Terraform is an open-source Infrastructure as Code (IaC) tool developed by HashiCorp.
 It allows you to define, provision, and manage infrastructure resources in a declarative manner.
 These resources can include virtual machines, databases, networks, and much more across various cloud providers, on-premises data centers, or hybrid environments.

 You describe the desired state of your infrastructure in .tf configuration files, and Terraform handles the provisioning and management.
 Terraform supports a wide range of cloud providers (e.g., AWS, Google Cloud Platform, Azure) and on-premises solutions.